NEWSWEEK – MY TURN

 I believe that D.B.
 Cooper cut a deal with the Department of Justice.
 I believe they said, “We won’t prosecute you, we need your special operations and flying experience with Iran-Contra, so if you do that with the CIA, we’ll forget about it.”

-Tom and I and others attended a press conference in front of the FBI’s HQ in 2018 where he declared the case closed.
+Tom and I and others attended a press conference in front of the FBI’s HQ in 2018 where we firmly declared the case closed.
 We believed we had solved the case of D.B.
 Cooper, that it was Rackstraw, and we listed our reasons.
 I said I thought the FBI wasn’t pursuing the case because they were either ignorant, arrogant or complicit—and I think it was a combination of all three.

 As an investigator, you want the bad guy to go to jail.
 This was what motivated me throughout my five-year involvement in the investigation.
 I believe in right and wrong and I believe that people should be held accountable.
 D.B.
 Cooper might be a hero to some, but you still shouldn’t do what he did: taking a bomb on a plane, putting all those people at risk.